 We know what kinds of students colleges want to admit.
 We want to get you admitted to your dream schools.

 Learn more about PrepScholar Admissions to maximize your chance of getting in.

 This is a pluot, a weird fruit that's a cross between a plum and an apricot.
 They probably won't even tell you about it in Foods 1.
 This is very advanced material, probably at least Foods 4 (you can thank me later).

 Strategy 3: Work on Doing Better in Weighted GPA Classes

 If your school uses weighted GPA and you're in some AP or Honors classes where less than perfect grades will translate into impressive GPAs, you should focus your efforts on raising your grades in those classes.
 On weighted GPA scales, GPAs often go up to a 5.0 rather than a 4.0 to account for more difficult classes.
 This means that a B in an Honors class translates to a 4.0, and an A translates into a 5.0.

-The potential for your grades to lead to a very high GPA is greater in these classes, so they have a better chance at influencing your overall GPA for the better.
+The potential for your grades to lead to a very high GPA is greater in these classes, so they have a better chance at raising your overall GPA.
 It makes sense to devote a significant chunk of your energy to these classes because they naturally require more time and effort if you hope to get good grades.
-If you’re choosing to avoid the work in favor of easier assignments, that might be a big part of your problem.
+If you're choosing to avoid the work in favor of easier assignments, that might be a big part of your problem.